【嘉義】Chiayi Travel Guide

 Apart from the famous Alishan National Forest, which is a must-visit for tourists in Chiayi, there is so much more to this place than meets the eye.

-get to know Chiayi
+Get to Know Chiayi

 Long before the busy markets and shops filled this area, Chiayi was home to indigenous tribes like the Pepo and the Tsou.
 In the 17th century, Dutch merchants with a penchant for deerskins set their sights on Chiayi's prime location and briefly took control.